 Therefore, we wanted to look at some of the benefits and underlying pitfalls of review generation and then address the 5 key steps to generating more reviews.
 This shows how BrandRep's review generation platform helps our clients build and manage their online reputation, garners feedback, and helps to increase their online ratings.
 It is time to grow your business through word of mouth.

 The Benefits of Review Marketing are Obvious

 A review or referral cost is almost nil, meaning that they deliver the lowest cost per lead.
 Moreover, referrals have been shown to have a higher conversion rate than traditional advertising.
 They can ease the sales process of converting prospects to clients.
-In today’s digital world, consumers have the ability to research your company long before you engage them in the sales process.
-You won’t have to sell your brand or justify your pricing when their research of reviews has already done it for you.
+In today's digital world, consumers can research your company long before you engage them in the sales process.
+You won't have to sell your brand or justify your pricing when their research of reviews has already done it for you.